-Once processing is completed a functional copy of this page will be stored in search engines’ servers, they will make it available for the public eventually using the command cache:URL at this point the page will be fully indexed and able to rank with what ever keywords search engines decide it relevant to based on the quality of the content and the authority of the website (in other words the ranking algorithm).
+Once processing is completed a functional copy of the page will be stored in search engines servers, they will make it available for the public eventually using the command cache:URL at this point the page will be fully indexed and able to rank for whatever keywords search engines decide it relevant to based on the quality of the content and the authority of the website (in other words the ranking algorithm).

 Crawlability Optimization, Speed and mobile friendliness):

-Firs step in making a website crawlable is providing access points to the crawlers:
+Firs step in making a website crawlable is providing access points to the crawlers like: